iPIC3D/iPIC3D-GPU/Documentation/UNITS_AND_OUTPUT.md

 When post-processing output, convert density back to its internal physical form with $\rho_{\text{phys}} = \rho_{\text{disk}}/(4\pi)$ whenever it appears in a formula.
 J, E, B, and P can be used directly.
+Note that `rho_disk` is a signed charge density in `4πρ` scaling, not the unsigned `rhoINIT` input quantity.

 ### 11.1 Correct Formulas Using On-Disk Values